FujiNetWIFI/fujinet-firmware/lib/media/cbm/README.md

 // https://github.com/idolpx/meatloaf
 // Copyright(C) 2020 James Johnston
 //
-// These files part of Meatloaf adapted for use in the FujiNet project
+// These files are part of Meatloaf adapted for use in the FujiNet project
 // https://github.com/FujiNetWIFI/fujinet-platformio
 //
 // Meatloaf is free software : you can redistribute it and/or modify